Laryngeal cancer

 • an ultrasound of the neck and, if necessary, the abdomen.

 Do you want to learn more about how a biopsy is taken and what happens to the cell and tissue samples afterwards?
-The website of the Cancer Information Service of the German Cancer Research Center has detailed information about a biopsy procedure and its risks (in German).
+The website of the Cancer Information Service of the German Cancer Research Center has detailed information about the biopsy procedure and the risks involved (in German).

 What is next after a laryngeal cancer treatment?

 Cancer treatment can be physically and mentally exhausting.
 Medical rehabilitation (rehab) after a cancer therapy should help patients to recuperate.
-It should also assist them in dealing with the consequences of the disease and the treatment in the best possible manner.
+It is also designed to help them cope with the consequences of the disease and its treatment as best as possible.

-A medical rehab program thus focuses on the personal medical history and existing limitations.
+A medical rehab program thus focuses on the personal medical history and individual limitations.
 Possible measures for those affected by laryngeal cancer are:

 • voice rehabilitation